Chakwal District: History

-During British rule, Chakwal was a tehsil of Jhelum district, the population according to the 1891 census of India was 164,912 which had fallen to 160,316 in 1901.
+During British rule, Chakwal was a tehsil of Jhelum district.
+The population, according to the 1891 census of India, was 164,912, which had fallen to 160,316 in 1901.
 It contained the towns of Chakwal and Bhaun and 248 villages.
 The land revenue and cesses amounted in 1903-4 to 3–300,000.
-The predominantly Muslim population supported Muslim League and Pakistan Movement.
-After the independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India while the Muslims refugees from India settled down in the area of Chakwal later it was upgraded as a District on 1st of July 1985.
+The predominantly Muslim population supported the All-India Muslim League and the Pakistan Movement.
+After the independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India.
+It was upgraded to a District on 1 July 1985.

 Administrative divisions

 The district of Chakwal, which covers an area of 6,524 km2, is subdivided into five tehsils.
 These tehsils were formerly part of neighbouring districts: